addpipe/simple-recorderjs-demo/README.md

 # Simple Recorder.js demo
 A simple HTML5/JS demo that uses [Recorder.js](https://github.com/mattdiamond/Recorderjs) to record audio as wav and pause/resume the recording process.

-Update: I've added the ability to upload/POST the file using a plain XMLHttpRequest.
-I've seen many demos using $.ajax() but you need jQuery for that.
+Update: I've added the ability to upload/POST the file using a plain `XMLHttpRequest`.
+I've seen many demos using `$.ajax()` but you need jQuery for that.

 The demo works on both mobile - including Safari 11 - and desktop browsers.
 I've taken great care to make the demo easy to use on both screens types.